koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 In general, the point of documenting "official" column names is that we resolve all the ambiguities about what our column names mean, we document the columns clearly, and then use the same column definitions consistently across the Summary, List and Detail views.
 We give the columns distinct, carefully chosen names.
-We highlight which column names are the most important to our end users and which ones are for only for when we want to dig into the internal details.
+We highlight which column names are the most important to our end users and which ones are only necessary for digging into the internal details.
 These "official" columns are going to form the basis of all the statistics on the Summary, List and Detail reports.
 If ever a person (or an automated AI agent) is looking for clarity on the precise semantics of one of those reports, we should be able to refer them to the documentation of our underlying data table.

-Lastly, I should point out that the things listed above that make for a good underlying data table also make for good table generally, even outside the context of the Summary-List-Detail pattern.
+Lastly, I should point out that the things listed above that make for a good underlying data table also make for a good table generally, even outside the context of the Summary-List-Detail pattern.

 ## Summary View
-The role of the summary view is to present aggregate statics about a potentially very large set of data items.
+The role of the summary view is to present aggregate statistics about a potentially very large set of data items.
 The summary view is great for helping us spot anomalies, for reassuring us that the business is running smoothly, and for helping forecast out trends into the future.